msh100/modem-stats/README.md

  * `IP_ADDRESS` (defaults to `192.168.100.1`)

 **Com Hem WiFi Hub C2:**
+(This is likely to work on any Sagemcom DOCSIS modem)
  * `ROUTER_TYPE=comhemc2`
  * `IP_ADDRESS` (defaults to `192.168.10.1`)
  * `ROUTER_USER` (defaults to `admin`)